-The American Government works the same way.
-Well, it’s supposed to…
+Governments should work the same way.
+Well, they are supposed to…

-The invisible lines for our society – for all of us living in America—should be the Declaration of Independence, the Constitution, and the Bill of Rights.
+The invisible lines for our society – for those of us living in America—should be the Declaration of Independence, the Constitution, and the Bill of Rights.

 What happens – however – when certain groups of people decide NOT to honor the lines?

 Imagine the utter chaos that would ensue on the highway if there were drivers that ignored the lines and steered their vehicle anyway they wanted, without regard for others.
 The only choice in direction such drivers cared would be their own — your choices would be rendered meaningless and ignored.
 It would be very bad.
 Catastrophic indeed.

 Imagine any group or organization that ignores the lines and steers in any fashion it wants to without regard for anyone’s choice — then you have a much worse form of chaos.

 That is because the vast majority of citizens are still using those aforementioned lines as guidance – they are honoring the invisible lines — the words of those documents — the ones that link us as Americans.
 When they see any group or organization driving haphazardly – without using the lines – there is confusion, anger, dismay.